-Operation of the Transposer is controlled by the Transposer knob, found inside the Console ControllerTM drawer.
+Operation of the Transposer is controlled by the Transposer knob, found to the left side of the Power switch on the front of the console.
 Neutral (no transposition) position for the knob is marked "N." To shift the music to a higher key, move the knob counter-clockwise one or more half-steps.
 The key can be raised a maximum of five half-steps, in half-step increments.
 To shift to a lower key, move the Transposer knob clockwise from "N." The key can be lowered a total of seven half-steps.